-- As part of the normal academy development and self-review cycle we will carefully examine the data from exam results, student surveys and teacher observations to evaluate the effectiveness of the provision - As part of our monitoring of teaching and learning the senior and middle leadership conduct lesson observations and drop ins to assess the quality of teaching and learning across the Academy. - Etonbuy also takes part in Central Bedfordshire's SENDAT Review process and commissions independent SEND reviews from other agencies. - Etonbury Academy also consults with an external school improvement advisor who assesses the development plans for SEND across the Academy.
+- As part of the normal academy development and self-review cycle we will carefully examine the data from exam results, student surveys and teacher observations to evaluate the effectiveness of the provision - As part of our monitoring of teaching and learning the senior and middle leadership conduct lesson observations and drop ins to assess the quality of teaching and learning across the Academy. - The SENDCO works alongside the Trust Director of SEND and Safeguarding to review the quality of SEND provision at the school. - Etonbuy also takes part in Central Bedfordshire's SENDAT Review process and commissions independent SEND reviews from other agencies. - Etonbury Academy also consults with an external school improvement advisor who assesses the development plans for SEND across the Academy.